C4ptainCrunch/thesis/source/index.rst

 Heavy playouts
 --------------

 The Informed UCT agent also has 2 variables that we can tune, :math:`t` and :math:`c`.
 As for UCT, we fix :math:`t=5s` to be able to fairly compare MCTS, UTC and Informed UCT later.

-:cite:`kocsis2006bandit` has shown that :math:`c=\sqrt{2} / 2` is a good starting value.
-We thus play matches of UCT(:math:`c=\sqrt{2} / 2`) against a range of 11 values equally spaced between 0.2 and 2.2
+To tune :math:`c`, we use the same starting point as in :numref:`sec:uct-tuning` and find similar results.
+We thus also choose :math:`c = \sqrt(2) / 2` as the best value.